-Rev. David Cooke B.A.
-M.Div.
+The Rev. David Cooke BA MDiv

 David and his husband, Christopher, were married in 2013.
-They are both look forward to many exciting years in Revelstoke.

-Marvin Dickau A.Mus.
-RPR CMP
+Marvin Dikau, A.Mus RPR CMP

-Marvin has had a lifelong involvement in music; he began to study of Piano and Theory at age 10 and learned how to play the organ and how to conduct at age 19 under the top teachers of the time.
+Marvin has a lifelong passion for music; he began to study of Piano and Theory at age 10 and learned how to play the organ and how to conduct at age 19 under the top teachers of the time.
 He received his A.Mus in 1972 from University of Alberta.
 Before coming to Revelstoke, he has been the Minister of Music at churches in Medicine Hat, Calgary, and Kelowna.
 He has founded and/or directed many choirs, both Church and community, for all ages and voices.
 He has been Musical Director for many musicals and the organist for the Medicine Hat Tigers hockey team.
 He has also composed a number of anthems and vocal solos.